electrickite/crashcart/README.md

 ### Keyboard emulator

 Keystrokes captured from the local keyboard are sent over a serial connection using a simple protocol.
-The serial bridge can then be connected to a microcontroller capable of emulating a USB keyboard, such as the Arduino Leonardo (or clone) with an ATmega32u4.
-A sample program and keymap is included.
+The serial bridge is connected to abmicrocontroller capable of emulating a USB keyboard, such as the Arduino Leonardo (or clone) with an ATmega32u4.
+A sample sketch and keymaps are included.

 ## Install